banerjs/blog/notes.md

 - Add in Timeouts to the fetch code.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
 - Error Pages.
 Display error page when XHR fails
 - Help page for keyboard shortcuts
+- Migrate to OpenShift and scalable infrastructure

 # Todo

-- Add in Google Analytics Script
-- Hook up the website to OpenShift release processes

 - Plug in a proper data source
 - Flesh out the routes